SeungheonOh/PyAPL/README.md

 cleanly in one symbol like those of APL.

 ## Concurrency
-An attempts to implement concurrent operations in the Core indexing function and Array operators, but most of the operations were bottlenecked by the BinOperations, by the fact that Python does not support Tail Recursion Optimization, and by the delay on pool allocation.
+An attempts to implement concurrent operations in the Core indexing function and Array operators was made, but most of the operations were bottlenecked by the BinOperations, by the fact that Python does not support Tail Recursion Optimization, and by the delay on pool allocation.
 There were no improvements in the performance; rather, it mostly harmed the performance.

-There was a brief consideration of implementing core in C with ffi interfacing, but the ctype and cffi documentation proved itself to be a great pain.
+There was a brief consideration of implementing core in C with ffi interfacing, but the ctype and cffi documentation proved itself to be a great pain; struggling in untyped maddness of Python was enough for me.

 So, at this point, there is nothing can be done over the matter of performance.
 It is just a comprehensive implementation of APL (partial) as a Python EDSL.
 Personally, if it was implemented in more strongly typed and static language with matured